Spirits Marketing Machine: Sales Through the Power of Suggestion

 Accessories:• Glassware, shakers, muddling sticks, stirrers, flight boards, bar mats, tasting placemats, koozies, tote bags, thermal cups, sweaters and any number of personalized accessories get the name out as consumers proudly and somewhat unconsciously use logoed items which imply their support of the brand.

-Public Tasting Events: Face-to-face distiller direct to consumer is a tool to build loyalty, sales, and repeat business by introducing the brand ambassador, distiller, or key personality to influence purchasing decisions.
+Public Tasting Events: Face-to-face distiller direct-to-consumer is a tool to build loyalty, sales, and repeat business by introducing the brand ambassador, distiller, or key personality to influence purchasing decisions.

 We have only scratched the surface.
 The power of suggestion leverages psychological cues and associations to shape consumer perceptions and influence purchasing decisions.
 Spirits marketers use a combination of these tactics to create a compelling narrative around their products, making them more appealing to a broad range of consumers with different tastes and preferences, often targeting specific demographics

-We tend to readily accept all of this as matter of fact, after all, everybody everywhere is trying to get their hands in our pockets, and that may never change.
-Yet somewhere in the back of the consumers mind, memory of and exposure to all these things just may add up to future purchases and brand loyalty, without a single consideration for science, truth in marketing.
+We tend to readily accept all of this as a matter of fact, after all, everybody everywhere is trying to get their hands in our pockets, and that may never change.
+Yet somewhere in the back of the consumer mind, memory of and exposure to all these things just may add up to future purchases and brand loyalty, without a single consideration for science, or truth in marketing.

 The end results are that consumers are emotionally distracted in so many ways that the prime reason for the spirits purchase has been forgotten, if not placed way down on the list of priorities; that purpose originally being to find a desirable sensory experience in taste, aroma, and finish.
-Do spirits buyers really know what they are doing?
+Do spirits buyers know what they are doing?
 We think not, for the vast majority, as many cannot even get beyond the word “smooth” to describe sensory characteristics of their favorite brand.
 The well-oiled marketing machine chugs along continuously and unrelentingly motivating our purchases by deflecting our original objective.

 Note: Enrolled NEATNEWS subscribers are entitled to 10% discount on all purchases and free